*Super Bowl Sunday*

 Philip Seymour Hoffman: 1967 - 2014

-But I lost that battle worse than Denver would go on to lose the Super Bowl that night.
+But I lost that battle worse than Denver would go on to lose the Super Bowl later that night.

 PSH took on characters ranging from a religious cult leader, to the manager of the Oakland A's, to the villain in Mission: Impossible III, to his lone Oscar winning performance as troubled author, Truman Capote.

-He excelled as the lead role in independent films such as The Savages, Happiness, Synecdoche, New York and Jack Goes Boating (his lone directing credit), probably my favorite type of films to watch him act in.
+He excelled as the lead role in independent films such as The Savages, Happiness, Synecdoche, New York and Jack Goes Boating (his lone directing credit), probably my favorite type of films to watch him in.

 Shit, he even got to fulfill the biggest fantasy of all, banging it out with Marisa Tomei in Before The Devil Knows You're Dead (you're gonna want to click that link, gentlemen).

 In watching coverage yesterday, I was overcome by the numerous stories from different neighbors talking about how Phil would walk his kids to school every day.
-There he was, this most fantastic of actors, walking his children to school just like any everyday man.
+There he was, the most fantastic of actors, walking his children to school just like any everyday man.